eatonphil/tinyprograms/README.md

 This project is a collection of tiny programs that may help you learn a language.
 It is similar to Rosetta Code except that all programs here will be *implementations* and not library calls.

+Implementations are opinionated and simple, but not necessarily idiomatic.
+Tests are in place for all implementations but they are not necessarily 100% bug-free.

 # Programs